UK soldier shot dead in Afghanistan

 A British soldier has been shot dead in southern Afghanistan, the Ministry of Defence said.

 The soldier, from 101 (City of London) Engineer Regiment (Explosive Ordnance Disposal), was killed by small arms fire on Saturday in the Nahr-e Saraj North District of Helmand Province.

 He was serving with the Counter-Improvised Explosive Device Task Force and was attending the scene of a suspect device when he was killed.

 Next of kin have been informed.

-A total of 342 UK military personnel have died in Afghanistan since operations began in 2001.
+His death takes the total number of UK military personnel fatalities since operations began in Afghanistan in 2001 to 342.

 "He sacrificed his life in the service of others, carrying out a hazardous but crucial task; he will live on in the memories of all who had the pleasure of knowing him."